-The following table shows the movements in NRLP noncontrolling interest during the years ended December 31, 2021 and 2020:
+The following table shows the movements in NRLP noncontrolling interest during the years ended December 31, 2022 and 2021:

-Year ended December 31 (millions of dollars) 2021 2020 Noncontrolling interest - beginning 23 12 Contributions from sale of noncontrolling interest (Note 4) 9 Distributions to noncontrolling interest (3) Net income attributable to noncontrolling interest 2 2 Noncontrolling interest - ending 22 23
+Year ended December 31 (millions of dollars) 2022 2021 Noncontrolling interest - beginning 22 23 Distributions to noncontrolling interest (3) (3) Net income attributable to noncontrolling interest 2 2 Noncontrolling interest - ending 21 22

-29. RELATED PARTY TRANSACTIONS
+28. RELATED PARTY TRANSACTIONS

 Hydro One is owned by Hydro One Limited.
-The Province is a shareholder of Hydro One Limited with approximately 47.2% ownership at December 31, 2021.
-The IESO, Ontario Power Generation Inc. (OPG), Ontario Electricity Financial Corporation (OEFC), the OEB, Acronym Solutions Inc., formerly Hydro One Telecom Inc. (Acronym Solutions) and Hydro One Broadband Solutions Inc, (HOBSI) are related parties to Hydro One because they are controlled or significantly influenced by the Ministry of Energy or by Hydro One Limited.
-The following is a summary of the Company's related party transactions during the years ended December 31, 2021 and 2020:
+The Province is a shareholder of Hydro One Limited with approximately 47.2% ownership at December 31, 2022.
+The IESO, Ontario Power Generation Inc. (OPG), Ontario Electricity Financial Corporation (OEFC), the OEB, Acronym Solutions Inc. (Acronym) and Hydro One Broadband Solutions Inc. (HOBSI) are related parties to Hydro One because they are controlled or significantly influenced by the Ministry of Energy or by Hydro One Limited.
+The following is a summary of the Company's related party transactions during the years ended December 31, 2022 and 2021: